Scottsdale Real EstateBy Anne Sostman | The Scottsdale Agent | License SA718853000

 Old Town Scottsdale

-The urban heart of the desert.
 Walkable dining, gallery district, Fashion Square.
-Condos, lofts, and surrounding single family homes.
+Condos, lofts, and single family.

 |